 Home insurance policies are dense, often with over 50 pages of legal language.
 Here are the most critical coverage types you should be comparing in a home insurance quote:

-The most significant coverage lines you want to check are:
+The six most significant coverage lines you want to check on your home insurance dec page are:

 Your house - Coverage A - Building

 Set this limit to enough coverage to rebuild/replace your home if it burns to the ground.
 It is not the market value of your home, but the cost to rebuild it from the ground up.

 Extra buildings/structures - Coverage B - Other structures

 For other structures or buildings on your property, but not attached to your primary house structure.
 Examples would be a gazebo, tool shed, or guest house.

 Your belongings - Coverage C - Personal Property

 All your worldly possessions: clothes, furniture, fridge, TV, rugs, artwork, etc. There are special sub-limits in Coverage C to pay attention to for categories like jewelry, computers, and bicycles. (see Special Sub-limits below)

 Temporary relocation - Coverage D - Loss of Use